What time is hotel check-in/check-out?

 Are campfires permitted at Lucky Arrow Retreat?

 Yes they are, in designated fire pits.
-We do insist that you extinguish any campfires every night, for safety of course.
+We do insist that you extinguish any campfires every night with water, for safety of course.
 Please observe posted information regarding burn bans should they be in effect at the time of your visit.